tinymce/tinymce-docs/_includes/configuration/content-css.md

 ## content_css
-It is usually desirable that {{site.productname}}'s editable area has the same styling as the surrounding content.
-Consistent styling is achieved with the `content_css` option, which enables you to extend external CSS into the editable area.
+The `content_css` option loads the specified CSS files into the editable area.

+> **Note:** This option is intended for use with {{site.productname}}'s classic mode, as the editable area is sandboxed within an iframe.
+For inline mode editors, relevant CSS stylesheets should be loaded as part of the webpage {{site.productname}} is rendered in, not using the `content_css` option.

 {% include configuration/shipped-content-css.md %}

-> **Note**: If you specify a relative path, it is resolved in relation to the URL of the (HTML) file that includes {{site.productname}}, not relative to {{site.productname}} itself.
+> **Note**: If you specify a relative path, it will be resolved in relation to the URL of the webpage {{site.productname}} is rendered in.

 **Type:** `String`, `Array`